zhwa/mlir-example/book/Chapter-02-Dynamic-Shapes.md

 **The Tensor Dialect** defines immutable, value-semantic multi-dimensional arrays.
 Types like `tensor<8x32xf32>` represent abstract mathematical tensors—similar to how you think about matrices in linear algebra or immutable arrays in functional programming.

-**Key characteristics:**
-- **Immutable values**: Operations create new tensors rather than modifying existing ones
-- **SSA semantics**: Like integers or floats in SSA form—once defined, never changed
-- **No aliasing**: No concerns about whether two tensor values point to the same memory
-- **Optimization-friendly**: Compiler can aggressively reorder, fuse, and eliminate operations
+The tensor dialect emphasizes immutable values: operations create new tensors rather than modifying existing ones, following the same SSA semantics as integers or floats—once defined, a tensor value never changes.
+This immutability eliminates aliasing concerns entirely; there's no question about whether two tensor values point to the same memory because they're separate values in the dataflow graph.
+As a result, tensors are extremely optimization-friendly—the compiler can aggressively reorder, fuse, and eliminate operations without worrying about hidden side effects or memory dependencies.

 **Example operations:**